 The laptop and subsidy are only available while enrolled with Te Kura.
 When you apply for a subsidy you are required to sign a declaration that you’ll let Te Kura know if you/your student is withdrawing from the roll.
 We will then arrange for the laptop to be returned and the subsidy payments will be cancelled.

 What can I do if my application doesn’t meet the criteria or is declined?

 In exceptional circumstances Te Kura may approve applications on behalf of students who do not meet the eligibility criteria.
-You may make an application for assistance by writing to Te Kura’s Chief Executive outlining why you are unable to access a suitable device or the internet and why you do not have a Community Services Card or beneficiary number.
+You may make an application for assistance by writing to Te Kura’s Chief Executive outlining why you are unable to access a suitable device or need financial help for internet access and why you do not have a Community Services Card or beneficiary number.
 Please provide as many details as you can in your letter, including student name and ID number.